clarinsi/STARK/settings.md

 ### Restrict search to specific labels
 The optional `--labels` parameter defines a list of dependency relations that are allowed to occur in the trees to be extracted (i.e. a whitelist subset of all possible dependency labels) in the form of a list, separated by the '|' operator.
 For example, specifying _=obj|iobj|nsubj_ would only extract trees featuring these three relations and ignore all others.

-### Restrict search to specific root nodes
+### Restrict search to specific head nodes
-Similarly, the optional `--root` parameter allows the users to define specific constraints on the root node (i.e. the word that all other words in the tree depend on) in the form of attribute-value pairs specifying its lexical or grammatical features.
+Similarly, the optional `--head` parameter allows the users to define specific constraints on the head node (i.e. the word that all other words in the (sub-)tree depend on) in the form of attribute-value pairs specifying its lexical or grammatical features.
 For example, _upos=NOUN_ would only return trees with nouns as heads (nominal phrases) and discard trees spanning from other part-of-speech categories.
+Several restrictions on the head node can be introduced by using the '|' (OR) and '&' (AND) parameters, e.g. _upos=NOUN&Case=Acc|upos=NOUN&Case=Nom_ to extract trees governed by nouns in accusative or nominative case.

 ### Restrict search to specific trees
 Finally, the optional `--query` parameter allows the users to define a specific tree structure to be extracted by using the DepSearch query language.
 For example, the query _upos=NOUN >amod (_ >advmod _)_ would return nouns that govern an adjectival modifier modified by an adverbial modifier, e.g. trees of the type '_seemingly easy example_'.
 Note that the query language requires the attributes to be written in full (e.g. _upos=VERB_, _form=went_, _L=go_).